 Cottages in Dorman Crescent, Dormanstown were the first homes built in England for local pensioners.

 Redcar has the oldest existing lifeboat in the world ‘Zetland’ She came to Redcar in 1802 and was in service for some 78 years and saved over 500 lives.
-The ‘Zetland’ is on display in the Zetland Lifeboat Museum which is a Grade 11 listed building on the Esplanade on the corner of King St; near to Denney’s Garage.
-The people who run this museum are all volunteers and donations go to Royal National Lifeboat Institute (RNLI).
-A racecourse was made in the middle of the 19th century and is still going strong to this day.
+The ‘Zetland’ is on display in the Zetland Lifeboat Museum which is a Grade II listed building on the Esplanade on the corner of King St; near to Denny’s Garage.
+The people who run this museum are all volunteers, and donations go to the upkeep of the lifeboat and museum.
+A racecourse was made in the middle of the 19th century, and is still going strong to this day.
 It made a change from racing horses on the beach.

 We have a marvelous museum at Kirkleatham run by the local authority, which is credit to them.
-Sir William Turner built an *(hospitality) hospital at Kirkleatham in 1676; it still provides sheltered accommodation for about 30 retired people.
-This is opposite the museum.
+Sir William Turner built an *(hospitality) hospital at Kirkleatham in 1676; It provided sheltered accommodation for about 30 retired people.
+This is opposite the Kirkleatham museum.

 There is also a Rugby Club at Mackinlay Park, Green Lane and a Cricket Club between Kirkleatham Street and Coatham Road.

-On the way to the South Gare Lighthouse, the SSI Steel Complex is on the west side.
-The Gare which is at the mouth of the River Tees is popular with bird watchers and anglers and people who just like to site see and watch the ships of all sizes sailing up and down the river.
+On the way to the South Gare Lighthouse, the SSI Steel Complex was on the west side (now demolished.)
+The Gare which is at the mouth of the River Tees is popular with bird watchers, anglers, and people who just like to sit, and watch the ships of all sizes sailing up and down the river.
 A good old favourite of many is a place called ‘Paddy’s Hole’, (so called because of the many Irishmen who helped build the South Gare) which is a small inlet of the river, and the anchorage for many small craft.

 In winter the mudflat’s of Bran sand, the beaches of Coatham Sands and the wetlands of Coatham Marsh, opposite Warrenby, are sanctuary for thousands of birds and are designated as a Site of Special Scientific Interest and a Special Protection Area.
 In addition the sand dunes and marshes are home to many rare plants and insects.